Oscarwasoccupied/Oscarwasoccupied.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page

 ---
-I am currently a Master student at <a href='https://www.cmu.edu'>Carnegie Mellon University</a>, Electrical and Computer Engineering Deparment.
+I am currently a Master student at <a href='https://www.cmu.edu'>Carnegie Mellon University</a>, <a href='https://www.ece.cmu.edu'>Electrical and Computer Engineering</a> Deparment.
 I am interested in Machine Learning System in general, especially interested in Efficient Machine Leaning, recently interested in Parallel Computing, High Performance Computing and Scientific Machine Learning.

 :zap: Fun Fact: see [Personal](/personal/)